Derek Hussey

+Background

 Hussey was educated at Omagh Model School, Omagh Academy and Stranmillis College, Belfast.
 He was previously a teacher at Castlederg High School.

-In 1989 he was elected to Strabane District Council.
-In 2007 he was elected Chairman of the council.
+He was elected to Strabane District Council in 1989 for the Derg District.
+In 2007, he was elected Chairman of the council.
 In the 1996 election to the Northern Ireland Peace Forum, Hussey was elected as representative for West Tyrone.

-In 1998 he was elected as MLA to the Northern Ireland Assembly and re-elected in 2003.
+In 1998, he was elected as MLA to the Northern Ireland Assembly, and re-elected in 2003.

+He was a member of a country and western music band and was known to wear cowboy boots in the 1998–2003 Assembly.

 He was an outgoing candidate in the 2007 Assembly elections, but lost his seat.
-His brother, Ross Hussey, re-took the seat in 2011.
+His brother, Ross Hussey, re-took the UUP seat in 2011.

 He also has a special interest in regional development, Ulster-Scots and the Orange Order.
-Hussey continued his role in local politics and was re-elected as the only UUP Councillor on Strabane District Council on 5 May 2011.
+Hussey continued his role in local politics, and was re-elected as the only UUP Councillor on Strabane District Council in 2011.
+Hussey was later elected onto the newly-formed Derry and Strabane District Council in the 2014 local elections, still representing Derg, and was re-elected at the 2019 and 2023 elections.

-He was a member of a country and western music band and was known to wear cowboy boots in the 1998–2003 Assembly.